-- NELs-BES and all their cascading impacts on the entire socio-ecological system need to be "visible".
-This requires raising awareness, including the perspectives of local communities and establishing a monitoring system that captures the diverse values of ecosystems, their services, and biodiversity. - It is not sufficient to address those NELs-BES that have already materialized.
-It is imperative to enhance actions to avert and minimize NELs-BES, including through appropriate management of ecosystems, for example via the implementation of NbS. - Thinking of NELs-BES in a silo limits the opportunities to tackle them.
-The discourse on these losses need to be mainstreamed in various policy areas, and coherent policies to avert, minimize and address NELs-BES in different countries, sectors and aspects of live needs to be developed. - Loss of territory and habitability is ultimately about the loss of land which is being experienced in numerous places around the world, affecting people's wellbeing, sense of self and identity, cultural practices, and ecosystem services.
-The loss of land, and the effect this can have on people's lives, needs to be more explicitly recognised in global policy processes and funding schemes. - There are several ways of responding to loss of land through the delivery of immediate emergency relief to support people's basic needs, rehabilitating and protecting landscapes, and as a last resort, the permanent relocation of communities.
-All these responses require funding, resources, and support.
-It is also imperative to continuously monitor these responses to ensure that any other impacts, or NELs, that might emerge can be addressed. - Experiences of, and responses to, territory loss have highlighted the criticality of inclusive, participatory, and rights-based mechanisms to address losses.
-There are various mechanisms through which communities, such as those at the forefront of loss of territory and habitability, are being engaged in the design, implementing, and monitoring of responses.
-It is important to understand existing inequalities in communities, including vulnerable groups such as women or low-income groups.
-In some contexts, alternative means for delivering support and cognizance of different land tenure systems and territorial rights of communities may therefore be needed to engage those at the forefront of territory and habitability loss. - Cultural heritage is of many different types from sites to artefacts and living heritage elements, so the losses too, are experienced as multiple and overlapping losses.
-Moreover, depending on the significance of the cultural heritage, its loss may be loss of its local communities but also nationally, or to all of humanity and interlinked with other NELS including loss of territory, biodiversity and ecosystem losses, as well as the loss of indigenous knowledge and the loss of social/cultural identity.
+- Loss of territory and habitability is ultimately about the loss of land.
+This is being experienced in numerous places around the world, with cascading effects on people's well-being, sense of self and identity, cultural practices, and ecosystem services.
+It is critically important that loss of land, and the effect this can have on people's lives, is recognized in global policy processes and funding schemes. - There are different ways of responding to loss of land, including through the delivery of immediate emergency relief to support people's basic needs, the rehabilitation and protection of landscapes, and, as a last resort, the permanent relocation of communities.
+All these responses require funding, resourcing and support.
+It is also imperative to continuously monitor these responses to ensure that any other impacts, or other NELs, that might emerge can be iteratively addressed. - Experiences of, and responses to, territory loss have highlighted the criticality of inclusive, participatory and rights-based mechanisms to address losses.
+There are various mechanisms through which communities, such as those at the forefront of loss of territory and habitability, are being engaged in designing, implementing and monitoring of responses.
+It is important to understand existing inequalities and power dynamics in NELs adaptation and responses, including which groups are being excluded and whose values and perceptions of adaptation limits are being prioritized and enacted.
+In some contexts, alternative means for delivering support and cognizance of different land tenure systems and territorial rights of communities may be needed to engage those at the forefront of territory and habitability loss.